 Part 1, Question 3

-An objection to your claims of exemption must be filed within 30 days after the trustee concludes your meeting of creditors or within 30 days of any amendments to Schedule C. The trustee has up to one year after closing the case to object if the debtor fraudulently claimed an exemption.
+The objector must file within 30 days after the trustee concludes your meeting of creditors or within 30 days of any amendments to Schedule C. The trustee has up to one year after closing the case to object if the debtor fraudulently claimed an exemption.

-If no one objects to your exemptions within the above-referenced periods, your exemptions will be allowed by "operation of law."
-This means that your exemptions are automatically allowed and you don't have to be concerned that the trustee will come after any property you've exempted.
+If no one objects to your exemptions within the above-referenced periods, your exemptions will be allowed by "operation of law" and are exempted automatically.